Last updated: February 2, 2026

 The forex rule:

-• From many years of experience, the one of the most reliable guidelines I’ve found is this: only seek trading setups when the Alligator’s lines are clearly “open” and angled up or down on the H1, H4, or Daily charts.
+• To avoid getting trapped in false breakouts, strictly only seek trading setups when the Alligator’s lines are clearly “open” and angled up or down on the H1, H4, or Daily charts.

 • For instance, if you observe a “sleeping” Alligator on the H4 chart of EUR/AUD, you should simply close that chart and look elsewhere.
 This discipline alone will protect you from countless losing trades.